fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 Since we now have an easily reusable <i>Button</i> component, we've also implemented new functionality into our application by adding a button that can be used to decrement the counter.

-The event handler is passed to the <i>Button</i> component through the _onClick_ prop.
+The event handler is passed to the <i>Button</i> component through the _handleClick_ prop.
 The name of the prop itself is not that significant, but our naming choice wasn't completely random, e.g. React's own official [tutorial](https://reactjs.org/tutorial/tutorial.html) suggests this convention.

 ### Changes in state cause rerendering